-Have you ever considered to enter awards to grow your small business?
+Have you ever considered the possibility you could enter awards to grow your small business?
 There are many benefits: Being an award-winning company gives you a competitive edge, the recognition you deserve and is great motivation for your team.

 Sometimes the award even comes with prize money.
 Additionally, with an award on your shelf, finding new staff or getting a loan from your bank suddenly becomes much easier.